gopherpit/gopherpit/templates/fragments/doc.md

 ## 7. Queries

 GopherPit API uses HTTP for communication and this section describes HTTP requests, their parameters and responses from the API.
-Beside specified error responses for each query, the following errors may occur:
+Beside specified error responses for each query, the [Internal Server Error](#response-500) may occur.

-  - [Forbidden](#response-403): the resource is not available for user, or Personal Access Token is missing or invalid
-  - [Internal Server Error](#response-500): an unhandled error occurred
+If resource URL path is not valid, a [Not Found](#response-404) response will be returned.

 In case that the request body can not be decoded from JSON, a [Bad Request](#response-400) response will be returned.